wenlongx/SIKE-CS239-Project/README.md

 We are testing the performance of different serialization methods as they apply to a distributed setting.
 To run these tests we chose Kafka because it has an extensible serialization interface (SerDe).

-# Starting Kafka and Zookeeper
+# Starting Kafka, Zookeeper and Schema Registry

 Before running any example, open up 3 terminals (or tmux) and run the following commands to start the Kafka server, Zookeeper, and Schema Registry